Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

-Moreover, attention mechanisms play a crucial role in determining the relevance of different sensor modalities at different spatial or temporal locations.
+Moreover, attention mechanisms have been successfully utilized to deal with complex contextual relationships, which makes them promising for data fusion tasks \cite{yao2023radar}.
+Attention mechanisms play a crucial role in determining the relevance of different sensor modalities at different spatial or temporal locations.
 In the case of data association, the attention mechanism filters occluded radar returns and mitigates background clutter, which facilitates the alignment and matching of objects or features across the different modalities \cite{long2021radar, kim2023craft}.
 Thus, attention-based association with adaptive thresholds emerges as a prospective approach for establishing a connection between radar and other modalities.
 Furthermore, the Joint Probabilistic Data Association (JPDA) method is a potential research direction that leverages Bayesian filtering techniques to estimate the likelihood of associations based on the joint probability distribution of radar and other modalities \cite{liu2021robust}.
 By considering uncertainties associated with the measurements and estimates, JDPA enables robust data association.